Updated: Sep 8

 “You, my sweet little one, reminded me of the true meaning of love at first sight.
 You made me feel like the luckiest mom in the world.”

-	At first, only a couple close friends knew my infertility pain, this wasn’t something that was talked about back then.
+At first, only a couple of close friends knew about my infertility pain, this wasn’t something that was talked about back then.
 After he was born, I was actually judged for having a c-section.
 I never apologized, I never will, I didn’t care, me and my baby were safe.

 Now it's 2021 and he is 21.
 The scar is faded and I can still feel the emotions but they don't have a hold on me.
 A lot has happened over the last few years.
 Reading this again was emotional.
 These words brought back all the feelings.
 So many ups and downs, feeling alone and not understood.
 He has had to fight his way basically his whole life.
 He is definitely destined for great things.

 I’m very happy to see that these things are not kept quiet anymore.
 It should not be something shameful.
 These women need to be lifted up and supported.
 Not made to feel like there is something wrong with them.

 If you are or you know someone struggling with infertility or miscarriage, know you are not alone.
 Mid April there is a week dedicated to National Infertility Awareness.